nestordemeure/breviarium/data/english.md

 ## Fundamentals

-There were once two fundamental principles in sincere Philosophy: *Sustain and Abstain*.
-Now, new principles prevail: *Simulate and Dissimulate*, or *Learn About Yourself* and *Learn About Others*, which (if I am not mistaken) also reinforce the former.
+There were once two fundamental principles in Philosophy: *Sustain and Abstain*.
+Now, new principles have emerged: *Simulate and Dissimulate*, or *Learn About Yourself* and *Learn About Others*, which (if I am not mistaken) complement each other.

 We will first address *Learn About Yourself* and *Learn About Others*.
-Then, since human *Actions* generally occur without any set order, we will explore *Simulate and Dissimulate* in various contexts, without adhering to any particular sequence.
+Then, since human *Actions* often occur in no particular order, we will explore the principles of *Simulate and Dissimulate* in various contexts, without following a strict order.

 ### Learn About Yourself